Additional Courses

 UGIS W158: Global Citizenship

-3 Units, Letter Grade, summer only
+3 Units, Letter Grade

 With this course, you will be able to add a new dimension to your internship experience: a reflection on global citizenship.
 You will be challenged to use your internship experience as an opportunity to critically explore cultural differences, modes of conduct and values.
 A series of audio-visual lectures, practical exercises, writing assignments, projects, and online group discussions will stimulate you to leave the comfort zone of what you are familiar with and to explore alternative views on right and wrong, good and bad and the beautiful and the ugly.
 The course will also encourage you to interact with locals and to engage with the city/region/country where you live during your internship.